opentoonz/opentoonz_docs/source/creating_movements.rst

     - Use the **Reset Size** button (|reset|) in the bottom bar of the stage window, or use the reset view shortcut (by default the 0 key) to display all the objects at the default size.

-.. tip:: **To add a column:**
+.. tip:: **To add a column/layer:**

-    Load or create some content for the Xsheet column (timeline layer): it will be automatically displayed in the Stage.
+    Load or create some content for the Xsheet column (Timeline layer): it will be automatically displayed in the Stage Schematic.

 .. tip:: **To add a pegbar:**

     Do one of the following:

-    - Click the New Pegbar button (|pegbar|) in the bottom bar of the Stage window.
+    - Click the **New Pegbar** button (|pegbar|) in the bottom bar of the Stage Schematic window.

-    - Right-click in the Stage and choose **New Pegbar** from the menu that opens.
+    - Right-click in the Stage Schematic and choose **New Pegbar** from the menu that opens.

 .. tip:: **To add a camera:**

     Do one of the following:

-    - Click the New Camera button (|camera|) in the bottom bar of the stage window.
+    - Click the **New Camera** button (|camera|) in the bottom bar of the Stage Schematic window.

-    - Right-click in the stage and choose **New Camera** from the menu that opens.
+    - Right-click in the Stage Schematic and choose **New Camera** from the menu that opens.

 .. tip:: **To set the active camera:**

-    In the Stage right-click the camera node you want to set as active and choose **Activate** from the menu that opens.
+    In the Stage Schematic right-click the camera node you want to set as active and choose **Activate** from the menu that opens.

 .. tip:: **To rename an object:**

     Ctrl + double-click the node name and type a new one.

-.. tip:: **To minimize/maximize the column nodes:**
+.. tip:: **To minimize or maximize column/layer nodes:**

     Do one of the following:

     - Click the arrowhead button to the left of the node name to minimize/maximize it selectively.

-    - Click the **Maximize Nodes** (|maximize|) button in the bottom bar of the Stage pane to minimize/maximize all of the nodes.
+    - Click the **Maximize Nodes** (|maximize|) button in the bottom bar of the Stage Schematic pane to minimize/maximize all of the nodes.

 .. tip:: **To select objects and links:**